MindscapeHQ/raygun4net/readme.txt

 Where is my app API key?
 ====================
-When you create a new application on your Raygun.io dashboard, your app API key is displayed at the top of the instructions page.
+When you create a new application in your Raygun dashboard, your app API key is displayed at the top of the instructions page.
-You can also find the API key by clicking the "Application Settings" button in the side bar of the Raygun.io dashboard.
+You can also find the API key by clicking the "Application Settings" button in the side bar of the Raygun dashboard.

 Namespace
 ====================